Other names for alcohol

 What alcohol is:

-- Shots (spirits in small bottles) can contain up to 35% alcohol
+- Shots (spirits in small glasses or bottles) can contain up to 35% alcohol.

-- Young people and women have lower amounts of bodily fluids.
-If you’re a woman or you’re not fully grown, the same drink will put more alcohol into your blood.
+- Young people and women have lower amounts of bodily fluids (water mostly).
+If you’re a woman or you’re not fully grown, the same drink will result in a higher % of alcohol in your blood, compared to a man or a fully grown person.

 Effects of alcohol